mukk38/media-server/README.md

 # media-server
-Pull Rtmp, rtsp inget Hls and dash.Based on ffmpeg
+Pull Rtmp, rtsp ingest Hls and dash.
+There are rest services to define broadcasts and activate and deactivate them.
+Based on ffmpeg
+There are listeners and websocket transmission for broadcast status monitoring